 Key BenefitsBack to top

-● Whitens teeth by removing plaque and tartar naturally; brushing is optional
+● Whitens teeth by removing yellow buildup naturally; brushing is optional

 ● A scientific blend of certified organic ingredients that have been proven effective for pet oral care

-● Strengthens gums and teeth to keep them healthy and prevent future dental disease
+● Strengthens gums and teeth to keep them healthy; safeguards against germs that may cause future dental distress

 ● Freshens breath and makes teeth cleaner